ceph/ceph/doc/rados/operations/user-management.rst

           Ceph Storage Cluster, so it is not represented as a Ceph Storage Cluster daemon type.

-The following entries describe each capability.
+The following entries describe each access capability.

 ``allow``